wireless-broadband-alliance/wba-openroaming-portal/README.md

 # 🌐︎ FreeOpenRoaming Provisioning Portal

-OpenRoaming Provisioning Portal is a One-Stop Solution for Automated Device Authentication on Wireless Networks! 🚀
+FreeOpenRoaming Provisioning Portal is a demonstration solution for device provisioning that allow authentication on wireless networks that support Passpoint and OpenRoaming! 🚀

+It is ind

-The Portal improves the process of connecting to Wi-Fi in any area by creating a secure and unique profile for each user.
+The Portal improves the process of connecting to Wi-Fi networks securely by creating a secure and unique profile for each user.

-With automatic device authentication, you can enjoy an easy, seamless and secure Wi-Fi experience.
+With automatic device authentication, users can enjoy an easy, seamless and secure Wi-Fi experience.

 ## Why it was created?